gvwilson/sensibleadventures/nardica/nardica.md

 Twin needle guns on the sides of its head chattered, their ammunition spent.

-The Marine sergeant pushed Wales away and fired in one smooth motion.
+The Marine pushed Wales away and fired two quick shots.
-The sentry jerked as her shot pinged off one of its mechanical knees.
+The sentry jerked as the shaped needles pinged off one of its mechanical knees.
 With a sound that could almost have been a growl it threw itself at them.